Touken Ranbu

 Touken Ranbu (刀剣乱舞, Tōken Ranbu) is a free-to-play collectible card browser video game developed by Nitroplus and DMM Games.
 The game was launched in Japan in January 2015, in mainland China in 2017, and worldwide in April 2021.

-The franchise has inspired and been adapted as four anime productions, a two separate productions of a long-running stage play series, a Kabuki theatre production, two live-action films, and a spin-off game.
+The franchise has inspired and been adapted as four anime productions, two separate productions of a long-running stage play series, a Kabuki theatre production, two live-action films, and a spin-off game.

 There are also several official comic anthologies and three manga series that use an anthology format.